-Post-fire studies have shown that occupants in emergencies do not act randomly nor act in an identical manner without individual cognitive ability as if they are physical molecules (Aguirre et al. 1998; Drury et al. 2009; Sime 1983; McPhail 1991).
-Rather, occupants in emergencies often base their actions on their past experience, social structures, and perceptions and interactions with others to define an emergent understanding of the situation.
-For example, the affiliative theory (Mawson 2005; Sime 1983) and place script theory (Tong and Canter 1985) examine individuals' behaviors based on their personal knowledge, risk perceptions, experience, and routines.
-The emergent norm theory (ENT) specifies that disasters may lead to collective behavior through the process of milling and keynoting (Turner and Killian 1987).
-Milling is a communication process whereby individuals in a collective attempt to define the situation, while during keynoting, leaders emerge, interpret the situation, and make suggestions on what to do next (McPhail 1991).
-Aguirre et al. (1998) further applied ENT to explain occupants' reactions in the World Trade Center Explosion in 1993 and showed that social groups and enduring social relationships could lengthen the time of evacuation.
+Post-fire studies have shown that occupants in emergencies do not act randomly, as if in a panic, nor act 62 63 in an identical manner without individual cognitive ability as if they are physical molecules (Aguirre, 1998; Drury et al., 2009; Sime, 1983; McPhail, 1991).
+Rather, occupants in emergencies often base their actions 64 on their past experience, social structures, and perceptions and interactions with others to define an 65 emergent understanding of the situation.
+For example, the affiliative theory (Mawson, 2005; Sime, 1983) 66 and place script theory (Tong and Canter, 1985) examine individuals' behaviors based on their personal 67 knowledge, risk perceptions, experience, and routines.
+The emergent norm theory (ENT) specifies that 68 disasters may lead to collective behavior through the process of milling and keynoting (Turner and Killian 1987).
+Milling is a communication process whereby individuals in a collective attempt to define the situation, while during keynoting, leaders emerge, interpret the situation and make suggestions on what to do next (McPhail, 1991).
+Aguirre (1998) further applied ENT to explain occupants' reactions in the World Trade Center Explosion in 1993, and showed that social groups and enduring social relationships could lengthen the time of evacuation.

-Emergent norm theory and the prosocial theory suggest that people continue to maintain group structure and behave in a prosocial manner during emergencies (Aguirre et al. 2011).
-The social identity theory infers that people have a tendency to categorize themselves into one or more "in-groups," building their identity in part on their membership in the groups and enforcing boundaries with other groups (Drury et al. 2009).
-Moreover, studies in sociology and psychology suggest that people influence each other's behaviors through the spreading of information and emotions (Rydgren 2009; Hoogendoorn et al. 2010).
+ENT and the pro social theory suggest that people continue to maintain group structure and behave in a pro social manner during emergencies (Aguirre et al., 2011).
+The social identity theory infers that people have a tendency to categorize themselves into one or more "in-groups," building their identity in part on their membership in the groups and enforcing boundaries with other groups (Drury et al., 2009).
+Moreover, studies in sociology and psychology suggest that people influence each other's behaviors through the spreading of information and emotions (Rydgren, 2009; Hoogendoorn et al., 2010).

-Researchers in safety and disaster management have proposed theoretical frameworks that describe the processes of seeking information, interpreting the situation, assessing the risk, and making decisions specifically in response to a disaster.
-For example, Lindell and Perry (2011) applied the Protective Action Decision Model (PADM) to examine the disaster response of occupants in residential fires and study the effect of warning mechanisms on evacuation time.
-Based on the PADM framework, Kuligowski (2011) studied the actions taken during the preevacuation period of the 911 WTC (World Trade Centers) attacks and developed a model to qualitatively describe how occupants made their decisions to evacuate.
-Reneke (2013) proposed the evacuation decision model to predict the state of the occupants by modeling the level of risk perception and the effect of knowledge, social influence, and alarm as they occur over time during the pre-evacuation period.
-These frameworks and models synthesize human behaviors in emergencies as process models that can be systematically analyzed further by incorporating factors, such as threats, social relationships, and personal experience, to determine the outcome of evacuation.
+Researchers in safety and disaster management have proposed theoretical frameworks that describe the 81 82 processes of seeking information, interpreting the situation, assessing the risk, and making decisions specifically in response to a disaster.
+For example, Lindell and Perry (2011) applied the Protective Action 83 Decision Model (PADM) to examine the disaster response of occupants in residential fires and study the 84 effect of warning mechanisms on evacuation time.
+Based on the PADM framework, Kuligowski (2011) 85 86 studied the actions taken during the pre-evacuation period of the 911 WTC (World Trade Centers) attacks and developed a model to qualitatively describe how occupants made their decisions to evacuate.
+Reneke 87 (2013) proposed the Evacuation Decision Model to predict the state of the occupants by modeling the level 88 of risk perception and the effect of knowledge, social influence, and alarm as they occur over time during 89 the pre-evacuation period.
+These frameworks and models synthesize human behaviors in emergencies as 90 91 process models that can be systematically analyzed further by incorporating factors, such as threats, social relationships, and personal experience, to determine the outcome of evacuation.
+92

-In light of prior studies, we conjecture that creating a shikake for egress will require individual-, group-, and crowd-level characteristics.
+In light of prior studies, we conjecture that creating a shikake for egress will require individual, group, and crowd-level characteristics.
 At the individual level, occupants may refer to their past experiences and knowledge and their perceptions of the situation to decide on their actions.
-At the group level, the preexisting social structure (relationships between group members) and group norms (expectations of each other's behavior) affect the behavior of an individual.
+At the group level, the preexisting social structure (relations between group members) and group norms (expectations of each other's behavior) affect the behavior of an individual.
 Crowd-level behaviors are emergent phenomena and often follow social norms.

-2.2 Current crowd simulation approaches
+2.2.
+Current crowd simulation approaches